Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: 'Use to determine a domain's DMARC enforcement level, whether it sends aggregate reports, or if it is protected against email impersonation'.
-It also mentions what the tool does not do by differentiating from two sibling tools.
+It explicitly states when to use this tool ('Use to determine a domain's DMARC enforcement level, whether it sends aggregate reports, or if it is protected against email impersonation') and names alternatives with their focus, providing clear decision guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.